iNavFlight/inav/docs/Settings.md

 ### inav_allow_gps_fix_estimation

 Defines if inav will estimate GPS fix with magnetometer and barometer on GPS outages.
-Enables navigation and RTH without GPS.
+Enables navigation and RTH without GPS fix on fixed wing.
+Also see failsafe_gps_fix_estimation_delay.

 | Default | Min | Max |
 | --- | --- | --- |